Awarding Discretionary Housing Payments

 - help customers with the financial costs of moving to a more affordable and sustainable home.
 This includes help with removal costs, a deposit and rent in advance

 The Discretionary Housing Payment scheme is a short term emergency fund.
 It is not to a way around any current or future entitlement restrictions.
 The restrictions are set out within the Housing Benefit legislation.
 In considering payment, we have regard to the amount of funding available from the Department for Work and Pensions.

 Claiming a Discretionary Housing Payment

-Complete the Discretionary Housing Payment form (PDF: 99Kb / 8 pages).
+Complete the Discretionary Housing Payment form (PDF: 99Kb / 8 pages) or Request a paper copy of the Discretionary Housing Payment form.
 You must make a claim for a Discretionary Housing Payment in writing.
 On request, or in appropriate circumstances, we will issue the claimant with a Discretionary Housing Payment application form.
 We will date-stamp this and it will count as the date of claim.
 The claimant must return the form to us within one month of its issue.
 If the claimant is unable to, or does not provide the required evidence, we will still consider the application.
 We will take into account any other available evidence.
 This will include information held on the Housing Benefit file.
 We reserve the right to verify any information or evidence provided by the claimant in appropriate circumstances.

 Period of award

 We will decide the length of time for which we will award a Discretionary Housing Payment.
 We make our decision on the basis of the evidence supplied and the facts known.
 The start date of an award is:

 - the Monday after we receive the written claim for a Discretionary Housing Payment; or

 - the date on which entitlement to Housing Benefit commenced, providing we receive the application for Discretionary Housing Payment within one calendar month of us deciding the claim for Housing Benefit.
 That is, whichever is the earlier, or the most appropriate.
 We cannot award a Discretionary Housing Payment for any period outside an existing Housing Benefit period, as determined under the Housing Benefit statutory scheme.